kubevela/kubevela.github.io/docs/end-user/components/more.md

 You can also install addons with some advanced flags.

-* Choose one specific version by adding `--version` flag in this command. eg:
+* Choose one specific version by adding `--version` flag in this command. e.g:

 ```shell
 vela addon enable fluxcd --version=1.0.0
 ```

 * Choose specific clusters for installation.
-You can use `--cluster` flag to choose specific clusters. eg:
+You can use `--cluster` flag to choose specific clusters. e.g:

 ```shell
 vela addon enable <addon-name> --clusters={cluster1,cluster2}